The Best STD Dating Sites

 • Limited gender options for profiles (woman, man, couple)

-PositiveSingles is the most robust STD dating site and has been around since 2001.
-They have over 60,000 member-written success stories with more than 2.5 million member conversations each month.
-With over 2 million registered users, the site offers many amenities in addition to matching with a potential partner, including:
+Positive Singles is the most robust STD dating site, with more than 2 million registered users.
+It has over 60,000 member-written success stories with more than 2.5 million member conversations each month.
+The site offers many amenities in addition to matching with a potential partner, including:

-• Live support – for help with technical issues
+• Live support: help with technical issues

-• Successful dating advice – user-produced suggestions for first dates and more
+• Successful dating advice: user-produced suggestions for first dates and more

-• Treatment stories – where users share info on STD treatments
+• Treatment stories: where users share info on STD treatments

-• Care locations – a user-generated listing of STD-friendly clinics and doctors around the country
+• Care locations: a user-generated listing of STD-friendly clinics and doctors around the country

-• STD Q&A – members ask STD-related questions, and the community responds
+• STD Q&A: members ask STD-related questions, and the community responds

-• Blogs – each user receives their own blog space to self-publish and view over 20,000 monthly blog posts from other members
+• Blogs: each user receives their own blog space to self-publish and view over 20,000 monthly blog posts from other members

-Unlike some dating sites that cater to a specific STD, PositiveSingles allows you to choose which STD you live with from a list.
+Unlike some dating sites that cater to a specific STD, Positive Singles allows you to choose which STD you live with from a list.
 This information appears on user profiles and is searchable when matching with potential mates.
 The list of STDs includes:

 • Herpes (HSV-1 cold sore & genital, HSV-2 cold sore & genital, unsure which type)